DanielTKC/d_terreros_final_project/README.md

 Then, open your browser and navigate to: http://127.0.0.1:8000

+# WHEN CREATING A USER YOU MUST HAVE A NINE CHARACTER LONG PASSWORD MINIMUM

 ### Notable additions
-Sign up and registrations using Django's built-in auth.
+*Sign up and registrations using Django's built-in auth.
-Fully responsive design
+*Fully responsive design
-Daisy UI for some components.
+*Daisy UI for some components.
-Tailwind CSS for styling; using tailwind components for UI Zipcode lookup using the OpenWeatherMap API
+*Tailwind CSS for styling; using tailwind components for UI *Zipcode lookup using the OpenWeatherMap API
-Fully responsive design
+*Fully responsive design
-Based on weather conditions, temperature, and uv index, the user will be given suggestions on what to wear and what to do.
+*Based on weather conditions, temperature, and uv index, the user will be given suggestions on what to wear and what to do.
-A basic user profile
+*A basic user profile
-Fair Use Images
+*Fair Use Images
-Pytz Library for timezone conversion
+*Pytz Library for timezone conversion
-A dynamic favicon that changes based on the weather
+*A dynamic favicon that changes based on the weather